sbyt32/vimrc/README.md

-# vimrc
-my vimrc file
+Just a dump of my .vimrc file and a script to quickly set it up (in theory)